George Edalji: Investigation

-Staffordshire Chief Constable Captain Anson was an administrator without experience of investigatory police work.
+The Staffordshire Chief Constable, Captain Anson, was an administrator without experience of investigatory police work.
 He believed that Edalji was the author of the letters, but someone of his professional status could have had no involvement in the animal maimings.
 Inspector Campbell headed enquiries into the maimings and from an early stage considered Edalji a person of particular interest, although there were a number of suspects.

 The exact nature of circumstantial evidence that led to suspicion falling on Edalji is unknown, but according to what Anson privately alleged years later, Edalji had a reputation for roaming the area at night and, on two occasions, trails of footprints from attack locations seemed to lead to the vicarage.
 Most of the crimes had occurred within a half mile radius of the vicarage.
 On 29 June, two horses were mutilated.
 Following this, the seventh attack, Campbell felt sure that Edalji was responsible for the maimings because he reportedly had been seen late that evening in the field where it took place.

 Inspector Campbell began to focus on Edalji for the mutilations.
 Then a July 1903 letter threateningly predicted that "little girls" would be the target of the next attacks.
 Anson agreed to a watch being kept on the vicarage and nearby countryside.
 There were rumours that Edalji was going to be arrested for the attacks, and he offered a reward for information about who was spreading them.
 His habit of taking walks continued, and he returned from one at around 9 pm on 17 August.